apache/trafficcontrol/.github/actions/todb-init/README.md

   under the License.
 -->

-# to-integration-tests Docker action
+# todb-init Docker action
-This action runs the Traffic Ops Go client integration tests with the Traffic Ops API.

-## Inputs

-### `version`
-**Required** Major API version to test e.g. 1, 2, 3 etc.
+This action initializes a Traffic Ops database in a locally running PostgresQL instance.

 ## Outputs

 ### `exit-code`
-1 if the Go program(s) could be built successfully.
+1 if the database initialized successfully.

 ## Example usage
 ```yaml